variantstudios/westlakewine.com/_slider/happy-new-year-2017-copy.md

 ---
-title: "Valentine's Day is near!"
+title: 'Luck of the Irish is coming!'
-image: /assets/images/800-valentine-roses-champagne-2.jpg
+image: /assets/images/stpatricksday-2.jpg
 link_path: /wine-spirits-specials/
-link_label: 'Westlake Wine & Spirits has what you need for the special day!'
+link_label: 'Get your Irish on at Westlake Wine & Spritis!'
 show_slide: true
 weight: 2
 ---